 Is success defined by such cutthroat measures in other cultures, in other parts of the world?
 My little life has been so under-resourced that I've been to only two countries outside the U.S.: Canada and France.
 Canada was clean, beautiful, peaceful, and polite.
 It didn't seem very different from the U.S., aside from the cleanliness, the civility, and the wrappers on the candy bars being printed in two languages.

 France, on the other hand, was like stepping onto a different planet.
-My first day in Paris, I was having lunch with my mom and sisters at Cafe Benjamin when a gorgeous young man came in, sat at a table, and ordered a cup of coffee.
+My first day in Paris, I was having lunch with my mom and my sisters at Cafe Benjamin when a gorgeous young man came in, sat at a table, and ordered a cup of coffee.
 Nothing to eat, no book to read, and no one to speak to, but there he was - sitting calmly and sipping a cup of coffee while watching people pass by on the street.
 When he was done, he paid his bill and went on his way.
 Americans tend to eat and drink on-the-go.
 Few people, even children, go anywhere without some sort of travel mug in their hand.
 The idea of a grown man having so much free time that a coffee was something to sit and enjoy, unhurried, was shocking to us.
-Americans are in such a rush that we don't even get out of our cars to get our coffees, and we eat entire meals in the car while driving to another activity.
+Americans are in such a rush that we don't even get out of our cars to get our coffees, and we eat entire meals while driving in rush hour traffic and steering with our knees.

 Is that success?
 We're driving cars we can't afford to get to jobs we don't enjoy and we're drinking oversized buckets of caffeine and sugar to keep us alert on the way there.
-We brag about how sleep-deprived we are in a manner that suggests it's a competitive sport: who can get the most done on the least amount of sleep?
+We brag about how sleep-deprived we are as if it's a competitive sport: who can get the most done on the least amount of sleep?
 In France, they'd treat you like you were mentally unbalanced if you went without sleep in order to work.
-They work as hard as anyone else, but they know when to stop and leave work at the office.
+They hustle as hard as anyone else, but they know when to stop and leave work at the office.